ProThoughtDesign/Dicetrix/README.md

 **Real-World Example**: Imagine a 4-die vertical line falling toward uneven terrain.
 The bottom die hits an existing piece and locks immediately.
 The remaining 3 dice continue falling as a smaller line until the next die hits something and locks, then the remaining 2 continue, and so on.
 This creates dynamic, unpredictable gameplay where no two games play the same way.

 **Technical Implementation**: The game uses a sophisticated collision detection system where each die is processed individually every game tick using bottom-up collision detection.
 The `CoordinateConverter` manages the bottom-left coordinate system (Y=0 at bottom), while the `GameBoard` class handles individual die locking through `lockCell()` operations.
-The `MatchEffectManager` provides visual feedback with particle explosions when matches are cleared.
+The `ParticleSystemManager` provides spectacular visual feedback with particle explosions when matches are cleared, and special dice effects for enhanced dice including Black Dice auras and booster glows.

 ### 2. Complete Reddit Gaming Ecosystem
 Dicetrix is built from the ground up as a Reddit-native gaming experience with comprehensive social features: